How to Get a Job in New Zealand

 New Zealand is a highly desirable travel destination, with a high standard of living, stunning natural resources, and a welcoming and inclusive culture.
 Access to outdoor recreation and exhilarating activities are never far away, and the social services, including high-quality healthcare and world-class education, make it a wonderful place to live and work.

-But because it's such an appealing destination, it's not that easy just to walk into a job here.
-Working in New Zealand isn't necessarily as straightforward as applying for a job and getting the correct visa.
-There are various categories of work visa, and not all are available to all applicants or professions.
+Since New Zealand is such an appealing destination, finding work can be challenging.
+There are various categories of work visas, and not all are available to all applicants or professions.
 Read on to find out how to get a job in New Zealand.

 - What kind of work do you want to do?

 - How long do you want to stay?

 The answers to these questions will determine which visa category is right for you and, therefore, the proper strategy for looking for jobs.

 If you want to work in New Zealand temporarily while traveling around the country, a working holiday visa would be best.
 If you want to migrate more permanently to New Zealand, you'll need a different kind of visa.